Anseuradel/PowerBi-Project-Churn-Analysis/README.md

 Goal:
 Quickly identify the most problematic segments.

-## 📄 Page 2 — Customer Profile
+## Page 2 — Customer Profile

 Purpose:

-Understand “who” churns.
+Understand who is churning and where churn is most concentrated.

 Visuals: